Altin Lala: Later years

-After missing most of the previous campaign through a leg injury, Lala returned to match fitness by appearing for Hannover 96 II in mid-October 2010.
-He rejoined the first-team squad in early November and gradually regained playing rhythm, featuring mainly as a late substitute throughout the season.
-In the final weeks of the campaign, he started two matches and concluded the season with 10 Bundesliga appearances.
+After missing most of the previous campaign due to a leg injury, Lala returned to match fitness by appearing for Hannover 96 II in mid-October 2010.
+He rejoined the first team in early November and gradually regained playing rhythm, featuring mainly as a late substitute throughout the season.
+In the final weeks of the campaign, he started two matches, concluding the season with 10 Bundesliga appearances.

-During the 2011–12 season, Lala made his long-awaited European debut in the 2011–12 UEFA Europa League group stage on 29 September 2011, contributing an assist for the opening goal of Mohammed Abdellaoue in a 2–1 away victory over Vorskla Poltava in Ukraine.
-He also appeared in the following Europa League fixture against København on 20 October and later captained Hannover in the home match against Vorskla Poltava on 15 December 2011, a 3–1 win that sealed qualification for the knockout stage.
-Hannover advanced to the quarter-finals of the competition, while Lala made five appearances in the campaign.
+During the 2011–12 season, Lala made his European debut in the 2011–12 UEFA Europa League group stage on 29 September 2011, providing an assist for the opening goal scored by Mohammed Abdellaoue in a 2–1 away win against Vorskla Poltava.
+He also appeared in the following group match against København on 20 October and later captained Hannover in the home encounter with Vorskla Poltava on 15 December 2011, a 3–1 win that secured qualification for the knockout stage.
+Hannover advanced to the quarter-finals, with Lala making five Europa League appearances during the campaign.

-In the 2011–12 Bundesliga, Lala played a limited role, starting once, featuring for 45 minutes in another match, and making four brief substitute appearances.
-He remained part of the first-team setup until the end of the season, when he announced his departure from the club, concluding a 14-year spell with Hannover 96 that encompassed over 300 competitive appearances in all competitions.
+In the 2011–12 Bundesliga, Lala played a more limited role: he started one match, played 45 minutes in another, and made four late substitute appearances.
+He remained an active member of the squad until the end of the season, when he announced his departure from the club, concluding a 14-year tenure with Hannover 96 that included over 300 competitive appearances.
 On 5 May 2012, Lala made his final appearance for Hannover in the home fixture against 1.
-FC Kaiserslautern, receiving a standing ovation from 49,000 spectators at the AWD-Arena as the club honoured his service from 1998 to 2012.
-Lala made 181 Bundesliga appearances, scoring once, and was widely recognised for his consistency, work rate, and defensive discipline.
+FC Kaiserslautern, receiving a standing ovation from 49,000 spectators at the AWD-Arena, as the club honoured his long-time service from 1998 to 2012.
+Lala finished his Bundesliga career with 181 appearances and one goal, earning recognition for his consistency, work rate and defensive discipline.

 Bayern Munich II

-Although he had initially planned to retire after his contract with Hannover expired in the summer of 2012, Bayern Munich II entered talks with Lala in March about joining the club on a free transfer ahead of the new season.
-The move was initiated by his former Hannover 96 teammate Michael Tarnat, who was working as a youth scout at Bayern Munich at the time.
-In April 2012, the 36-year-old confirmed to the German tabloid Bild that he would join Bayern Munich's reserve team for the following season, competing in Germany’s fourth division, the Regionalliga Bayern.
-He stated that he was “very happy” to have the opportunity to finish his career with the Bavarian club, which at the time was coached by Bayern legend Mehmet Scholl.
-Lala made three appearances for the club’s reserve side before retiring from football due to a series of injuries.
-He later explained that he had been struggling with a recurring heel problem since his time at Hannover, followed by a 11-millimetre thigh muscle tear and, after six weeks of recovery, a knee ligament rupture during training, which ultimately ended his playing career.
+Although he had initially planned to retire after his contract with Hannover expired in the summer of 2012, Bayern Munich II entered talks with Lala in March 2012 regarding a potential free transfer ahead of the new season.
+The initiative for the transfer was taken by his former Hannover 96 teammate Michael Tarnat, who was working as a youth scout for Bayern Munich at the time.
+In April 2012, the 36-year-old confirmed to Bild that he would join Bayern Munich's reserve team for the 2012–13 season, competing in the newly formed Regionalliga Bayern.
+Lala expressed that he was “very happy” to have the chance to conclude his career at the Bavarian club, whose reserve side was coached at the time by Bayern legend Mehmet Scholl.
+Lala made three appearances for the club's reserve side before retiring from football later that year due to a series of injuries.
+He later revealed that he had been coping with a long-standing heel problem dating back to his final seasons at Hannover, followed by an 11-millimetre thigh muscle tear and, after a six-week recovery period, a knee ligament rupture during training, which ultimately brought his playing career to an end.